xonsh/xonsh/docs/tutorial_macros.rst

     note

-So in roughly eight lines of xonsh code, you can seemlessly interface with another, vastly different language.
+So in roughly eight lines of xonsh code, you can seamlessly interface with another, vastly different language.

-The possibilies for this are not limited to just markup languages or other party tricks.
+The possibilities for this are not limited to just markup languages or other party tricks.
 You could be a remote execution interface via SSH, RPC, dask / distributed, etc. The real benefit of context manager macros is that they allow you to select when, where, and what code is executed as a